Independent African news, markets, culture and politics.

 Burkina Faso set to bring back death penalty in new government bill

-The West African country had abolished the death penalty in 2018.
-However, the current military-led government, which took power in a 2022 coup, has been introducing sweeping reforms.
-These reforms include postponing elections that were expected to restore civilian rule and dissolving the country’s independent electoral commission.
-The bill to reinstate the death penalty must now be approved by parliament and reviewed by the courts before it becomes law.
+The West African nation abolished the death penalty in 2018, but the current military‑led government, which seized power in a 2022 coup, has been implementing sweeping changes.
+These include postponing elections that were expected to restore civilian rule and dissolving the independent electoral commission.
+The death‑penalty bill now must be approved by parliament and reviewed by the courts before it can become law.

 Scroll to Top